Wolverhampton, England

 Near the Stadium

-Molineux is centrally located with several hotels within walking distance.
+Molineux is centrally located with several hotels within ten minutes' walk of the turnstiles.

 Novotel Wolverhampton (0.5 km)

-Modern hotel very close to the stadium with good facilities.
-Restaurant, bar, and comfortable rooms.
-Excellent for matchday convenience.
+Modern four-star hotel very close to the stadium with good facilities, a decent restaurant, and a bar that fills with home supporters on matchdays.
+The default mid-range pick for matchday convenience.

 Premier Inn Wolverhampton City Centre (0.6 km)

 Reliable chain hotel within walking distance of both stadium and city centre.
-Good value with consistent quality.
+Good value with consistent quality; the most popular budget choice with visiting supporters.

 Search hotels in Wolverhampton City Centre